-Students in the CTEC Law Enforcement program learn about law-enforcement-related professions through practical, industry-related experiences—providing students exposure to defensive tactics, statues, police procedures, court room procedures, verbal deescalation so they can graduate with a competitive advantage in their chosen field.
+Students in the CTEC Law Enforcement program learn about law-enforcement-related professions through practical, industry-related experiences—providing students exposure to defensive tactics, statutes, police procedures, court room procedures, verbal deescalation so they can graduate with a competitive advantage in their chosen field.
 Since the Law Enforcement program prepares students for positions in fields related to law enforcement and public safety, developing and maintaining professional skills is paramount and is a significant element throughout the two-year program.

 We want our students to be ready for whatever comes after high school.
 There are over 12,000 certified members of the law enforcement community currently serving in the State of Oregon.
 This number does not include existing openings for certified positions, or the countless support staff, private industry professionals and legal affiliates who also play an important role in the criminal justice system and public safety.
 Due to retirements and natural attrition, each year there are a large number of job openings for certified police officers, with even more openings projected in the near future.
 A significant number of these openings go unfilled because agencies are unable to find quality candidates.
 Having the knowledge and skills relevant to these fields is a critical tool for gaining rapid entry into the profession.
 Our students are ready to start their careers with the following industry-relevant skills and knowledge:

 - Practical skills: Defensive tactics, criminal investigations, crime scene processing, learning of statues, police procedures

 - Communication skills: Interviewing, deescalation techniques, courtroom testimony and procedures

 - Personal skills: Professional ethics, emotional survival and self-regulation